Director of Child and Adolescent Medicine, Georgia

-Amy Laster (she/her) is a Licensed Professional Counselor in North Carolina, having earned her Master of Science in Mental Health Counseling from Nova Southeastern University.
-Since 2019, Amy has worked with Veritas patients across numerous levels of care, including inpatient, residential, partial hospitalization (PHP), and intensive outpatient (IOP).
-She utilizes an integrated approach to therapy, which incorporates features of Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Exposure and Response Prevention (ERP).
-Her interest in lower levels of care led her to take one of the clinical manager positions for Triangle Outpatient.
-In this role, she serves as clinical and staff support for adult PHP and IOP and adolescent PHP and IOP.
-Amy is an experienced resource for our patients, able to provide individual therapy, family therapy, couples therapy, group therapy, clinical supervision, and therapeutic meal support.
+Amy is a Licensed Professional Counselor (LCMHC) in North Carolina, earning her Master of Science in mental health counseling from Nova Southeastern University.
+Since 2019, Amy has worked with Veritas patients across numerous levels of care, including inpatient, residential, and PHP/IOP.
+She utilizes an integrated approach to therapy, which incorporates features of dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), and exposure and response prevention (ERP).
+Her interest in lower levels of care led her to her current role as a clinical manager.

 Available Programs